zolantris/ValheimMods/README.md

 [![ValheimRAFT Build](https://github.com/zolantris/ValheimRaft/actions/workflows/build-release.yml/badge.svg)](https://github.com/zolantris/ValheimRaft/actions/workflows/build-release.yml)

-# Single Player Support

-Everything works well.

-Small issues

-- There may be some object destruction issues related to creating/spawning boats on top of each other, (don't do it)

-## Server Support
+## Client/Server/SinglePlayer Support

-Important! **Please UNINSTALL ValheimRAFT from your server**.
-At this time the **server** and the **client** do not work well together.
+Server support may or may not work.
+In **>=1.6.2** ships and loading were mainly fixed by adding some threading optimization.
+There is also a config called `ServerRaftUpdateZoneInterval` this allows users to tweak the update frequency of checks.

 The following has been tested:

+- SinglePlayer
+    - boats will load
+    - FPS issues with giant ships
 - Client only with a server IE (connecting to server without mod),
     - creating a boat and logging on and off the server does not destroy the boat.
     - sailing and teleporting does not destroy the boat.
-    - The client will still be able to create items and the server will keep those raft items
+    - The client will still be able to create items and the server will keep those raft items. (unless you have mods that garbage collect unused ZDOs)
     - restarting/stopping/starting server keeps the boat.
     - Removing the ValheimRAFT mod from the client will make the server glitch out the boat items.
     - joining back (after adding the mod again) will render the items correctly.
+    - Loading a ship into view will possibly
-- Server & Client (BROKEN)
+- Server & Client
-    - If you use both, the server will garbage collect the client's IDs because they are considered invalid.
-    - If you use both the server will break the client mod items due to there being a breakage.

-The server issues are not being tabled, but they won't be fixed for a bit.

-- There needs to be a bunch of logging added to areas that do the object destruction and validation.
-- Once that's done we can look at the broken areas and compare them with the client IDs to see why things are not working.
+    - Loading a 4500 build plan ship.
+Traveling around a couple sectors.
+The ship remained as built.
+    - Moving away from the ship until it unloaded.
+Moving back immediately and attempting to land on the ship while it renders.
+It works and still loads.
+Looks a bit funny as it spawns.
+        - **Warning** to anyone that builds property next to a large ship, when it renders it's possible a wave could briefly flip it and the top part of the ship rolls and hits property.

 ## Features